Torfkopp/masterarbeit/chapters/basics/ai/ml.typ

 The independent and identically distributed (iid) assumption is a fundamental concept in statistics and machine learning.
 It means that given a set of data ${x_i}$, each of these $x_i$ observations is an independent draw from a fixed probabilistic model.
 Independent means that the probability of observing two values $x_1$ and $x_2$ is the product of the probabilities of observing each value separately. @clauset2011brief
 This assumption simplifies the analysis of data and allows for the application of various statistical methods.
 In machine learning, the iid assumption is often used in the context of training and testing datasets.
-When the data points are drawn independently from the same distribution, the iid assumption ensures that the model's performance on the training set generalises well to unseen data.
+When the data points are drawn independently of the same distribution, the iid assumption ensures that the model's performance on the training set generalises well to unseen data.

 === Stochastic Gradient Descent <stochastic_gradient_descent>

-Stochastic Gradient Descent (SGD) is a popular optimisation algorithm used in machine learning and a modifications of gradient descent.
+Stochastic Gradient Descent (SGD) is a popular optimisation algorithm used in machine learning and a modification of gradient descent.

 To explain gradient descent following example is used:\
 Taking a loss function $cal(l)(accent(y, hat), y)$ that measures the difference between the predicted output $accent(y,hat)$ and the true output $y$ for a given input $x$ and a family $cal(F)$ of functions $f_omega (x)$ parameterised by a weight vector $omega$.